-This page will guide you on the way animations work on the Pikmin fangame engine, and how to make your own.
+This page will guide you on the way animations work on Pikifen, and how to make your own.

 An animation is a collection of images that flip in quick succession to give the illusion of movement.
 For instance, for a Pikmin's attack animation, it would consist of an image (also called a frame or a sprite) with the Pikmin clinging on, an image with it reeling its head back, an image with it swinging the head forward, and an image where the stem shows recoil from impacting something.
 By quickly flipping through these images, it gives the illusion that the Pikmin is moving.

 On the engine, every object has a list of animations.
 Animations are made up of frames, an in the engine, each frame fetches information from a sprite.
 This is because, in order to save on space, an animation may reuse the same image multiple times.
 In the example of the Bulborb on the right, the "half-step right" image (#2) is used both after and before the "full-step right" image (#3).
 As such, there is only one sprite for the "half-step right", and two frames in the walking animation that make use of that same sprite.

 Finally, each object also has a list of body parts.
 In each sprite, you can place different hitboxes (also known as hitbubbles), with each one matching a body part.
 This way, if a Pikmin is clinging on to the Bulborb's "back", the engine will know where the place the Pikmin at any moment, since the creature's back changes places during its animations.
 The fact that each body part is also represented by a hitbox means you can specify if that body part can be damaged, latched-on to, or if its currently attacking or knocking Pikmin away, among other things.